willstepp/writings/hunger/hunger.md

 Sakima found our tree and had a vision that day.
 He foresaw that our tribe would establish here on this very spot.
 So we returned and told the elders what we had found and about the vision Sakima had.
 They laughed at him and called him just a boy.
 But the next year was the bloody war among the plains people and we uprooted.
 We traveled there as it seemed a safe haven from the death and desolation of the plains.

-The old *chief of peace* continued to tell stories of Sakima, well into morning.
+The old *Chief of Peace* continued to tell stories of Sakima, well into morning.
 He told of the establishment of the tribe in the hills around.
 He told of the first council that united the neighboring tribes together.
 And when he was done there were tears in his eyes and the people watching were amazed as they had never seen him show emotion as he did that night.

 It was then, in the lull between speakers, that Mika felt compelled himself to rise and tell the crowd about what his father had spoken to him just before his death.

 Mika rose from his spot in the darkness, to Leoti’s surprise, and approached the center of the circle, near the flames of the bonfire.
 No one spoke when they saw him approach.

 He stood before them with his head bowed.
 Moments went by in silence as he collected his thoughts.
 Then he raised his head and observed them.
 He looked into their eyes.
 Each one.
 They were expectant and hopeful.
 They wanted to hear something to inspire them.
 To let them know it was okay for a great man to die.
 But Mika did not speak.
 It was not for them, those words his father spoke to him.
 He had not understood until that moment, as he stood before those hundreds that what had been asked of him was not for them to know and that it would be a betrayal to the memory of his father to repeat those words to those whom it had not been given.

 He met their eyes and kept silent.
 The people stirred and wanted him to say something, yet he would not.
 Some took it as arrogance and wrinkled their noses in disgust.
+Some laughed at him.
 Some said he was not the man his father was.

 ~